 The private pipe corrals with no climb fencing are a high-demand boarding option.
 Therefore, building more of these horse housing options are in the works.

-Work is about to commence on the development of a new arena across Corbett Canyon Road in the existing “Sand Lot”.
+Work commenced on the new arena in October 2023.
+Visitors attending the November 2023 Open House got a view of a new arena across Corbett Canyon Road in the existing “Sand Lot”.
 This new arena will host all types of events – from clinics to haul-in training and barrel racing.
-This new arena should be complete by Thanksgiving 2023!
-Stay tuned for announcements.

 Plans are also in the works for upgrading and expanding the current arena on the main property.
 This will help support more horses and more disciplines.